David Card: Awards

 He was the recipient of the 1995 John Bates Clark Medal, awarded to "that American economist under the age of forty who is judged to have made the most significant contribution to economic thought and knowledge" for his work related to the minimum wage as well as the economic effects of the Mariel boatlift.
 He gave the 2009 Richard T. Ely Lecture of the American Economic Association in San Francisco.
 A 2011 survey of economics professors named Card their fifth favorite living economist under the age of 60.
 Along with N. Gregory Mankiw, he was elected vice president of the American Economic Association for 2014.

 He has received along with Richard Blundell the 2014 BBVA Foundation Frontiers of Knowledge Award in Economics, Finance and Management category for "their contributions to empirical microeconomics," in the words of the jury's citation.
 "Motivated by important empirical questions, they developed and estimated appropriate econometric models, making significant methodological contributions in the process.
 Both are known for their attention to institutional detail, careful and innovative research design, rigorous application of econometric tools, and dispassionate reporting of results."

 Card was elected as a member of the U.S. National Academy of Sciences in 2021.
-He won the Nobel Memorial Prize in Economic Sciences in 2021.
+He won the Nobel Memorial Prize in Economic Sciences in 2021 for research showing that an increase in minimum wage does not lead to less hiring, and immigrants do not lower pay for native-born workers.